 Honors Contracted Courses

-Completing an Honors Contract allows students to receive Honors credit for a non-Honors class in which they are enrolled.
+Completing an Honors Contract allows students to receive Honors hours for a non-Honors class in which they are enrolled.
 The contract is an individual agreement between an Honors student and the course’s professor.
 Usually contracts involve expanding an existing course project, developing an additional project for the course, or in some way applying knowledge and skills learned in the course outside of the classroom (more examples here).
-The Honors Contract process is one of the most popular ways to earn Honors credit, as it offers significant opportunity for students to customize their educational experience.
+The Honors Contract process is one of the most popular ways to accumulate Honors hours, as it offers significant opportunity for students to customize their educational experience.
 Further, the Honors Contact allows students to develop projects or practice skills that support future goals, such as working toward the Honors thesis/senior project, preparing for graduate or professional school, or showcasing abilities for the professional job search.

 - Submit a pre-approval form at least 4 weeks prior to the start of the experience along with the appropriate documentation to confirm your participation.